douglasgreen/duolingo/latin/vocab.md

 - to write - scribere
 - twenty - viginti
 - two - duo
-- unhappy - miser; infelix
+- unhappy - infelix; miser
-- us - nos
+- us; we - nos
 - very many - plurimi
-- welcome - salve/salvete
-- well - bene
-- we - nos
 - what - quid
 - where - ubi
 - which - quis (m.)/quae (f.)
 - who - quis
 - wicked - impius; pravus
 - with - cum
-- worried - sollicitus
 - yes - ita (formal); sic (affirmative response)
 - young - iuvenis
 - yours - tuus/tua/tuum (depending on the gender of the object referred to)